Find schools that offer these popular programs

 Career Definition of a Tax Associate

 A tax associate specializes in providing clients with tax preparation services.
-Tax associates may work full-time or part-time schedules at accounting firms.
+Tax associates may work full-time or part-time schedules at accounting firms or tax preparation businessess.
 Some firms hire contract tax associates for a few months of the year during tax season.
 Tax associates typically spend their time in an office environment.